jinchuntan/tenun/README.md

 ## Security notes (MVP)

 Tenun is a hackathon prototype.
-A few baseline hardening measures are in place; the rest is intentionally deferred until a real public production deployment.
+A few baseline hardening measures are in place.
+The rest is intentionally deferred until a real public production deployment.

 **In place now**
-- **Security headers** are set in [`next.config.js`](next.config.js): `Content-Security-Policy` (practical, allows Next.js/Tailwind/Framer + Supabase + the atlas geo CDN), `X-Content-Type-Options: nosniff`, `X-Frame-Options: DENY`, `Referrer-Policy: strict-origin-when-cross-origin`, and a `Permissions-Policy` that disables camera/geolocation/payment (microphone stays self-enabled for the Mock Interview voice input).
+- **Security headers** are set in [`next.config.js`](next.config.js): `Content-Security-Policy` (practical, allows Next.js/Tailwind/Framer plus Supabase and the atlas geo CDN), `X-Content-Type-Options: nosniff`, `X-Frame-Options: DENY`, `Referrer-Policy: strict-origin-when-cross-origin`, and a `Permissions-Policy` that disables camera, geolocation, and payment (microphone stays self-enabled for the Mock Interview voice input).
-- **AI keys stay server-side.** OpenRouter/Groq are only ever called from API routes; keys are never sent to the browser (never prefix them with `NEXT_PUBLIC_`).
+- **AI keys stay server-side.** OpenRouter and Groq are only ever called from API routes.
+Keys are never sent to the browser (never prefix them with `NEXT_PUBLIC_`).
-- **Input validation** ([`lib/api-validation.ts`](lib/api-validation.ts)) caps oversized strings/arrays and validates required fields on the AI and employer-intake routes, so huge payloads can't be pushed into AI providers or logs.
+- **Input validation** ([`lib/api-validation.ts`](lib/api-validation.ts)) caps oversized strings and arrays and validates required fields on the AI and employer-intake routes, so huge payloads can't be pushed into AI providers or logs.
 Normal-length input is unaffected.
 - **PDF uploads** are parsed server-side, capped at **5 MB**, verified with a `%PDF` magic-byte check, and the extracted text is capped (~100k chars).
 Uploaded files are **not stored** by this MVP.
-- **Sensitive logs are masked** — e.g. employer-intake logs `j***@domain.com` rather than the raw email.
+- **Sensitive logs are masked.** For example, employer-intake logs `j***@domain.com` rather than the raw email.
-- **Factual data stays seeded/structured** (opportunities, mentors, courses, atlas, universities) so AI is used only for explanation/drafting — reducing hallucination risk.
+- **Factual data stays seeded and structured** (opportunities, mentors, courses, atlas, universities) so AI is used only for explanation and drafting, reducing hallucination risk.
 - Run `npm run security:audit` to scan dependencies (high+).
-It does **not** run as part of build/lint.
+It does **not** run as part of build or lint.

 **Before any real public production deployment**
 - **Supabase** should be configured and verified.
-Without it, `authDisabled` is true and protected routes render without a login gate — fine for local/demo, **not** for production.
+Without it, `authDisabled` is true and protected routes render without a login gate.
+Fine for local and demo use, **not** for production.
 - **Upstash Redis** should be configured to enable rate limiting. **Without Upstash, rate limiting is skipped** (see [`lib/rate-limit.ts`](lib/rate-limit.ts)).
-- Tighten the CSP (nonces instead of `'unsafe-inline'/'unsafe-eval'`), add Supabase Row Level Security policies, and review per-route auth.
+- Tighten the CSP (nonces instead of `'unsafe-inline'` or `'unsafe-eval'`), add Supabase Row Level Security policies, and review per-route auth.
 None of these are implemented yet.

 ---

-## Testing & demo personas
+## Testing and demo personas

 ### Demo personas